Treating Tooth Pain in Palm Harbor, Trinity, New Port Richey and Surrounding Communities

-Whether it’s a constant ache, sharp twinge or dull throb, tooth pain is distracting, relentless and potentially serious.
+Whether it’s a constant ache, sharp twinge, or dull throb, tooth pain is distracting, relentless, and potentially serious.
 A few over-the-counter toothache remedies or analgesics might provide you some temporary relief, but if you want to fully eliminate tooth pain, you’ll have to determine the cause.

 Your Toothache: What Are the Causes?

-Your toothache might also stem from a cracked tooth, a missing filling or wear on your teeth caused by grinding them at night.
+Your toothache might also stem from a cracked tooth, a missing filling, or wear on your teeth caused by grinding them at night.

-In addition, tooth pain can also originate in the ligament, bone and gum tissue surrounding a tooth, caused by a buildup of plaque.
-A tooth or whole groups of teeth can hurt from ‘referred’ or ‘radiating’ pain which is actually being caused by an earache, sinus infection or even a heart condition.
+In addition, tooth pain can also originate in the ligament, bone, and gum tissue surrounding a tooth, caused by a buildup of plaque.
+A tooth or whole groups of teeth can hurt from ‘referred’ or ‘radiating’ pain which is actually being caused by an earache, sinus infection, or even a heart condition.

-Prevention the Key to Avoiding Tooth Pain
+Prevention Is the Key to Avoiding Tooth Pain

-Whether you come to our office in Trinity or Palm Harbor, we will find the source of the problem and give you the toothache relief you need in the Tarpon Springs area.
-If your toothpain feels like a dental emergency, give us a call immediately, as you may need root canal therapy if tooth is severely infected.
+Whether you come to our office in Trinity or Palm Harbor, we will find the source of the problem and give you the toothache relief you need in the New Port Richey area.
+If your tooth pain feels like a dental emergency, give us a call immediately because you may need root canal therapy if the tooth is severely infected.